mosip/esignet-mock-services/mock-identity-system/README.md

 ## About

-This is the mock implementation of IDA system.
+This is the mock implementation of MOSIP IDA system.

 Currently supports below endpoints
 * create-identity